 The Point of Sale API lets mobile applications open the Square Point of Sale app to process in-person payments using Square hardware.
 Developers can use the Point of Sale API to build customized point-of-sale solutions or any other application that requires payments, without worrying about hardware integrations or PCI compliance.
 The Point of Sale API is available for native and web apps on iOS and Android.

 Requirements and limitations

-- An Android or iOS device with the most recent version of Square's Point of Sale app installed
+The Point of Sale API requires an Android or iOS device with the most recent version of Square's Point of Sale app installed.